SpM-lab/SparseIR.jl/README.md

 ```
 julia -e 'import Pkg; Pkg.add("SparseIR")'
 ```
-We support Julia, version 1.6 and above, and recommend Julia 1.8 or above for optimal performance.
+We support Julia version 1.6 and above, and recommend Julia 1.8 or above for optimal performance.
 We only depend on a few quad-precision libraries for the accurate computation of the singular value decomposition, which are automatically installed.
 (A full list of dependencies can be found in `Project.toml`.)